-There are new Hong Kong beers coming out every week, and it’s impossible to keep up (we do try).
-Brew News and Brew 852 are doing our best to keep on top of it all, but please do send us deets of what we have missed and we’ll update.
+There are new Hong Kong beers coming out every week.
+It’s impossible to keep up, but we are somewhat obsessed.
+Brew News and Brew 852 are doing our best to stay on top of it all, but please do send us deets of what we have missed and we’ll update.

 2/F, LKF 29, 29 Wyndham Street, LKF, Central, 2342 2224

 DEADMAN Brewery x Double Haven (10 June, 5pm–late)